k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Applications by Using Sporadic Task Models

 \begin{corollary} Task $\tau_k$ in a sporadic task system is schedulable by the fixed-priority scheduling algorithm if $\sum_{i=1}^{k} U_i \leq 1$ and

 where the $k-1$ higher-priority tasks are ordered in a non-increasing order of their periods. \end{corollary}

 {\bf Remarks:} The utilization-based worst-case response-time analysis in Theorem~\ref{theorem:response-time-sporadic} is analytically tighter than the best known result, $R_{k} \leq \frac{C_k+ \sum_{i=1}^{k-1} C_i - \sum_{i=1}^{k-1} U_i C_i}{1-\sum_{i=1}^{k-1} U_i}$, by Bini et al. \cite{bini2009response}.
 Lehoczky \cite{DBLP:conf/rtss/Lehoczky90} also provides the total utilization bound of RM scheduling for arbitrary-deadline systems.
 The analysis in \cite{DBLP:conf/rtss/Lehoczky90} is based on the Liu and Layland analysis \cite{liu1973scheduling}.
 The resulting utilization bound is a function of $\Delta=\max_{\tau_i}\{\frac{D_i}{T_i}\}$.
 When $\Delta$ is $1$, it is an implicit-deadline system.
 The utilization bound in \cite{DBLP:conf/rtss/Lehoczky90} has a closed-form when $\Delta$ is an integer.
-However, calculating the utilization bound for non-integer $\Delta$ is done asymptotically for $k=\infty$ with complicated analysis.

-Bini \cite{DBLP:journals/tc/Bini15} provides a total utilization bound of RM scheduling, based on the quadratic response time analysis in \cite{bini2009response}, that works for any arbitrary ratio of $\max_{\tau_i}\{\frac{D_i}{T_i}\}$.
-However, the analysis in \cite{DBLP:conf/rtss/Lehoczky90,DBLP:journals/tc/Bini15} considers the whole task set to define $\Delta$ in the schedulability analysis.
-In fact, for testing the schedulability of task $\tau_k$, we only have to consider $\frac{D_k}{T_k}$, which is defined as $\frac{1}{\beta}$ in the following corollary.
+However, calculating the utilization bound for non-integer $\Delta$ is done asymptotically for $k=\infty$ with a complicated analysis. }{ {\bf Some Remarks:} In parallel, Bini et al. \cite{bini-RTSS2015} have recently also developed a similar worst-case response time bound, i.e., their Theorem 1 in \cite{bini-RTSS2015} is very similar to our Theorem~\ref{theorem:response-time-sporadic}.
+Although the proofs are completely different, we reach the same bound.
+They also show that the response-time bound is the tightest continuous function upper bounding the exact response time of sets of tasks with full utilization when there are only two tasks in the system.
+Note that we can obtain different utilization-based tests by exploiting different properties in the \frameworkkq{} framework. }